juliancesaro/GOshop/README.md

-# full-stack-store
+# GOshop
- full-stack online store for COMP4060 CPD project
+A full-stack mock online store made with ReactJS and Node.js.